Luis Robert Player Props: White Sox vs. Angels

 Angels Pitching Rankings

+- The 8.9 strikeouts per nine innings put together by the Angels pitching staff ranks 12th in the league.

-- The Angels have the 15th-ranked team ERA among all league pitching staffs (4.18).
+- The Angels have a 4.17 team ERA that ranks 15th among all MLB pitching staffs.

-- The Angels will send Canning (3-2) to the mound to make his eighth start of the season.
-He is 3-2 with a 4.95 ERA and 30 strikeouts in 36 1/3 innings pitched.
+- Anderson gets the start for the Angels, his 10th of the season.
+He is 2-0 with a 4.81 ERA and 30 strikeouts in 48 2/3 innings pitched.

-- The 27-year-old has an ERA of 4.95, with 7.4 strikeouts per nine innings, in seven games this season.
-Opponents are batting .252 against him.
+- In nine games this season, the 33-year-old has put up an ERA of 4.81, with 5.5 strikeouts per nine innings.
+Opponents are hitting .279 against him.

 © 2023 Data Skrive.
 All rights reserved.